iandennismiller/diamond-patterns/diamond_patterns/skels/blog/Readme.md

 That Makefile target will use the scripts available in `_bin/` to create a git repository on a remote host, install git hooks, and start building the static site each time changes are pushed to the repository.
 The effect is very similar to GitHub's implementation of their Jekyll-based site generator.

+### Multiple git origin remotes

+It is possible to have one git remote function as a site generator (e.g. a web/shell host) while having a second remote for project management (e.g. GitLab).
+To have two git remotes, issue two `git remote set-url --add` commands:

+    git remote -v
+    git remote set-url --add --push origin ORIGINAL_URL git remote set-url --add --push origin SECOND_URL

 ## Usage

+### Writing

+Use the built-in template engine to create new posts:

+    make new

+### Publishing

 Once the site is installed, deployment is as simple as pushing code to git.